Consumers transfer their PC habits to handsets, then proceed to do even more online.

 >Jennifer Lai - Jul 24, 2009 10:34 AM ET

 Biz Stone says site soon will launch "Twitter 101" for corporations

 In an interview that was alternately irreverent and earnest, Twitter co-founder Biz Stone on Thursday said he expects the company this year will reveal its plans making money.
 He also noted that Twitter still does not have a head of sales.

 Stone said the public's infatuation on Twitter making money was like a "nice loving mom who wants make sure you're eating."
-MOREBeth Kowitt, Writer-Reporter - Jul 24, 2009 3:44 AM ET
+MOREBeth Kowitt, Writer - Jul 24, 2009 3:44 AM ET

 For anyone who's wondered what 'tweeting' can do for business, here are the keys to using Twitter.